 Gestures galore

 If you’re using a Galaxy phone with your Buds 4 Pro, you can also try the motion-controlled gesture features, but they’re turned off by default.
-To enable them, open the Settings app on your Galaxy phone, tap your earbuds upward, then enable the option Head gestures to fall over.
+To enable them, open the Settings app on your Galaxy phone, tap your earbuds upward, then enable the Head gestures to fall over option.
 You can now nod to accept phone calls and shake your head to reject them… or tap the option to customize these gestures.

 Headphone fit test